adis-tek/arch-studio/README.md

 ## Lessons Learned
 * How to create a mobile responsive layout for multiple pages.
 * How to verify a form in real-time.
-* How to work with oddly placed elements.
-* How to create a responsive modern UI/UX layout.
+* How to create a responsive and modern UI/UX layout.

 ---
 # Getting Started with Create React App